 If you have dartitis or think you might, this article is for you.

 But before we begin I want you to know that I am not a doctor.
-If you feel any unexplained pain or stress while playing darts, you should consult with your doctor for advice.
+If you feel any unexplained pain or stress while playing darts, you should consult your doctor for advice.

 I am going to go through everything we know about dartitis in hopes that it will help as many people as possible, so let’s get started.